ubc-library-rc/intro-docker/content/disambiguation.md

 [Docker Hub](https://www.docker.com/products/docker-hub) is a repository platform for exploring and sharing container images, kind of like [Github](https://www.github.com) for Docker.

+## Docker Swarm

+Rather than a tool or platform, [Docker Swarm, or swarm mode](https://docs.docker.com/engine/swarm/), is exactly what it sounds like: central management of a cluster of Docker Engines controlled through Docker CLI.

 # Putting It All Together

 If you're still confused about the different moving parts when interacting with Docker, their documentation has a [great diagram of the overall architecture](https://docs.docker.com/get-started/overview/#docker-architecture).

-# Docker Platform Beyond Docker Variants
+## Docker Platform Beyond Docker Variants

 The Docker platform also contains other crucial tooling, not all of which has the name "Docker" in it.
 One example is [Kubernetes](https://www.docker.com/products/kubernetes), an "orchestration platform" for coordinating shared infrastructure and operations around containers.